MANUAL - ORGANISING HARVEST DAY

 Bundling

-You tie the seedlings in numbers of 20, or any other steady number of saplings.
-This will make counting the final tally easy.
-Bundle the saplings with the roots at the same height, to make heeling in easy.
+Secure the seedlings in groups of 20 or any other consistent number of saplings.
+This will simplify the final count.
+Bundle the saplings with the roots at the same height to facilitate easy heeling in.

-You do this with as little rope as possible.
-Work as follows:
+Do this using as little rope as possible.
+Follow these steps:

-• pull the string around the bunch of seedlings
+• Wrap the string around the cluster of seedlings.

-• attach a label with the name of the seedling and the number of seedlings
+• Attach a label indicating the name of the seedling and the number of seedlings.

 Register